Master of Business Administration Business Administration (MBA)

 Transfer Credit

-A maximum of 12 credit hours may be transferred from another AACSB-I program, other ODU graduate courses outside of the Strome College of Business, and / or prior learning coursework (including 6 credit hours earned through prior learning, internship, or independent study as noted above) and applied toward the MBA course requirements.
+A maximum of 12 credit hours may be transferred from another AACSB-accredited program, other ODU graduate courses outside of the Strome College of Business, and/or prior learning coursework (including 6 credit hours earned through prior learning, internship, or independent study as noted above) and applied toward the MBA course requirements.

 Transfer credit is approved at the discretion of the MBA Program Office in consultation with the corresponding department faculty in the major field of study of the coursework to be reviewed.